AcceleratedLinux/accelerated-linux/linux/tools/bpf/bpftool/Documentation/bpftool-map.rst

 ===========
 	**bpftool map { show | list }**   [*MAP*]
 		  Show information about loaded maps.
-If *MAP* is specified show information only about given map, otherwise list all maps currently loaded on the system.
+If *MAP* is specified show information only about given maps, otherwise list all maps currently loaded on the system.
+In case of **name**, *MAP* may match several maps which will all be shown.

 		  Output will start with map ID followed by map type and zero or more named attributes (depending on kernel version).